5 Tips for Mickey’s Not-So-Scary Halloween Party at Magic Kingdom

-When it comes to family Halloween fun, Orlando knows how to do it up.
-Mickey's Not-So-Scary Halloween Party at Walt Disney World is a prime example of making the most of Halloween in Orlando.
-The separately ticketed event ( Sept.
-15 - Nov.
-1, 2015) at the Magic Kingdom is a ghoulishly delightful, costume party your family won't want to miss.
+When it comes to family Halloween fun, Orlando knows how to do it right.
+Mickey's Not-So-Scary Halloween Party at Walt Disney World Resort is a prime example of making the most of Halloween in Orlando.
+The separate-ticketed event at Disney's Magic Kingdom is a ghoulishly delightful costume party your family won't want to miss.

-There's are new stage show this year called Hocus Pocus Villain Spelltacular.
-You'll see the Sanderson sisters from Disney's Hocus Pocus, along with Maleficent, Oogie Boogie and other villains as they cast a potion over guests.
+There's a new stage show this year called the Hocus Pocus Villain Spelltacular.
+You'll see the Sanderson Sisters from Disney's Hocus Pocus, along with Maleficent, Oogie Boogie and other villains as they cast a potion over guests.

-Part of the fun is just seeing all the costumes.
-Grown men dressed as Tinkerbell, teens with handmade costumes from Wall-e, a 20-something dressed as Rapunzel's tower.
-Park-goers put a ton of effort into their getups, and it keeps you smiling the whole time.
+Part of the fun is just seeing all the costumes — just keep in mind that masks are not permitted.
+Grown men dressed as Tinkerbell, teens with handmade costumes from Wall-E, a 20-something dressed as Rapunzel's tower, etc. Park-goers put a ton of effort into their getups, and it keeps you smiling the whole time.
 It's also a great way to meet people.
 Nothing like a hilarious costume as a conversation starter.

 Kids don't always want to wear a costume the whole night.
 The party continues until midnight, so bringing some Halloween-themed PJs wouldn't be a bad idea.
 That makes it even easier to just roll into bed once you get back to your hotel or home.
 Also, just because it's fall doesn't mean it's cool in Orlando.
 Temperatures can sometimes still feel like summer.